pathsny/node-irc-relay/modules/Readme.md

 ### Commands ###

 	to expose commands your module must expose a property called *commands* which is a mapping from the command_name to functions that are invoked when the command is called.

 * the command gets these parameters
 	1. receives the nick of the person who invoked it.
-	2. the remaining text on that line.
+	2. the remaining text on that line as a list of tokens.
 	3. a function that can be invoked to respond to the command.
 * if the command function has a property called *_help*, it is automatically displayed when someone types *!help &lt;command_name&gt;*